-1 Obliga tions of television and on-demand services and responsible bodies 3 2 Basic provisions on the registration, quota, investment and reporting obligation 4 2.1 Companies required to register and companies not subject to the Film Act 4 2.2 Overview of exemptions for companies required to register 5 3 Regist ration 6 3.1 Company information and turnover 6 3.2 Application for exemption from the investment and quota obligation 6 3.2.1 Turnover for all on-demand/television services in Switzerland is below 2.5 million francs 7 3.2.2 A maximum of 12 films offered per calendar year over all services 7 3.2.3 Exclusively time-delayed television service 7 3.2.4 Application for exemption : targeting of cultural and linguistic minorities 7 3.2.5 Application for exemption: only on-demand services of third-party companies offered 7 3.2.6 Companies with a different main activity 8 3.3 Entry of activities and services 8 3.4 Close of registration: forms and supporting documents for submission 8 3.5 Communication of obligations and entry in the public register 8 4 Invest ment and reporting obligation 9 4.1 Relevant gross revenues and reporting of turnover 9 4.1.1 Criteria for establishing relevant gross revenues 9 4.1.2 Companies with a different main activity 9 4.1.3 Required supporting documents with regard to turnover 10 4.2 Conditions for eligibility of investments 10 4.2.1 Films of Swiss origin 10 4.2.2 Independent companies as payment recipients 11 4.3 Reporting template: list of investments 12 4.4 Eligible expenses and reporting 13 4.4.1 Expenses for independent production companies and rights holders 13 4.4.2 Expenses by television services for film critics and film-related organisations (strengthening of film culture) 14 4.4.3 Expenses for authorised collective rights management organisations 14 4.4.4 Expenses for recognised film funding institutions 15 4.4.5 Summary of expense reporting 15 4.5 Deadlines, balance of investment obligation and subsidiary levy 16 4.5.1 Deadlines and written notification of annual balance of investments 16 4.5.2 End of the four-year period: calculation of the subsidiary levy and investment obligation ruling 16 4.5.3 Changes within the four-year investment period 16 4.6 Analysis and results 17 5 Quota and reporting obligation 17 5.1 Reporting quota and visibility of European works 17 5.2 Publication of quota obligation fulfilment 18 6 Annex : FQIO glossary 18
+1 Obliga ations of television and on-demand services and responsible bodies 3 2 Basic provisions on the registration, quota, investment and reporting obligation 4 2.1 Companies required to register and companies not subject to the Film Act 4 2.2 Overview of exemptions for companies required to register 5 3 Regis tration 6 3.1 Company information and turnover 6 3.2 Application for exemption from the investment and quota obligation 6 3.2.1 Turnover for all on-demand/television services in Switzerland is below 2.5 million francs 7 3.2.2 A maximum of 12 films offered per calendar year over all services 7 3.2.3 Exclusively time-delayed television service 7 3.2.4 Application for exemption : targeting of cultural and linguistic minorities 7 3.2.5 Application for exemption: only on-demand services of third-party companies offered 8 3.2.6 Companies with a different main activity 3 3.3 Entry of activities and services 8 3.4 Close of registration: forms and supporting documents for submission 8 3.5 Communication of obligations and entry in the public register 8 4 Invest ment and reporting obligation 9 4.1 Annual report on the platform for supporting subsidies FPF 9 4.2 Relevant gross revenues and reporting of turnover 9 4.2.1 Criteria for establishing relevant gross revenues g 4.2.2 Companies with a different main activity .
+10 4.2.3 Required supporting documents with regard to turnover .
+10 4.3 Conditions for eligibility of investments .
+11 4.3.1 Films of Swiss origin .
+11 4.3.2 Independent companies as payment recipients .
+11 4.4 Reporting template: list of investments .
+12 4.5 Eligible expenses and reporting .
+13 4.5.1 Expenses for independent production companies and rights holders concerning films .
+13 4.5.2 Expenses by television services for film critics and film-related organisations (strengthening of film culture) .
+14 4.5.3 Expenses for authorised collective rights management organisations .
+15 4.5.4 Expenses for recognised film funding institutions .
+15 4.5.5 Summary of expense reporting .
+16 4.6 Deadlines, balance of investment obligation and subsidiary levy .
+16 4.6.1 Deadlines and written notification of annual balance of investments .
+16 4.6.2 End of the four-year period: calculation of the subsidiary levy and investment obligation ruling .
+16 4.6.3 Changes within the four-year investment period .
+17 4.7 Analysis and results .
+17 5 Quota and reporting obligation .
+17 5.1 Reporting quota and visibility of European works .
+17 5.2 Publication of quota obligation fulfilment .
+18 6 Annex c: FQIO glossary .
+18